Drama and Theatre Studies Practice-Based PhD/MA by Research (through Performance, On-Campus or by Distance Learning)

 More detail.

-Our Drama and Theatre Studies Practice Research programme allows academic research to be conducted through practical experimentation.
+Our Drama and Theatre Studies Practice Research programme allows academic research to be conducted through practice.
+It provides a unique opportunity for you to specialise in a particular area of creative practice.

-The Department’s diverse expertise and exceptional facilities open up a wide range of practical research opportunities, such as the investigation of the processes of theatre making or the practical application of particular aesthetic theories.
+The Department’s diverse expertise and rehearsal and performance facilities open up a wide range of practical research opportunities, such as the investigation of the processes of theatre making or the practical application of particular performance ideas and theories.

-Your thesis must fully contextualise the practice and substantiate the claim that your work is innovative and demonstrates extension of the boundaries of the chosen field of research and practice.
-The practice-based PhD thesis is 40,000 words.
-The MA by Research is assessed by a shorter thesis of 20,000 words.
+Your thesis must fully contextualise the practice, substantiating the claim that your work is innovative and demonstrating how it extends the chosen field of research and practice.
+The practice research PhD thesis (written in conjunction with the practical output) is 40,000 words.
+The MA by Research is assessed by a shorter thesis of 20,000 words plus the practice element.

 You may be interested in comparing this programme to the Drama and Theatre Studies PhD/MA by Research, which is delivered without the practice-based element of this course.